Inventory reporting for better business decisions

 You’ve done your best to minimize scrap inventory but can’t eliminate it completely.
 The next best thing to do is to manage it well.

-Katana’s cloud manufacturing platform has the features you need to get not only your scrap inventory but also your raw materials, finished goods, and manufacturing processes under control.
+Katana’s cloud inventory platform has the features you need to get not only your scrap inventory but also your raw materials, finished goods, and manufacturing processes under control.

 With Katana’s real-time inventory management, you can identify any excess inventory immediately and make adjustments on the fly.
 And with its built-in analytics, you can monitor sales performance and predict future demand to keep your production running optimally.